boyddotee/Yarshud/README.md

 - Create a new folder where you will install Yarshud.
 Name it anything you like, for example "helpdesk" or "support".<br>
 Example: /public_html/support<br>
 Corresponding URL: http://www.site.com/support
-- Upload all HelpDeskZ files to your server.
+- Upload all Yarshud files to your server.
 - Open **/install** in your browser, for example (modify to your URL):<br />
 http://www.site.com/support/install
-- The HelpDeskZ setup script will run.
-Click <strong>INSTALL HELPDESKZ</strong> and follow the instructions through License agreement, Check Setup and Database settings.
+- The Yarshud setup script will run.
+Click <strong>Install Yarshud</strong> and follow the instructions through License agreement, Check Setup and Database settings.
 - Before closing the install script **DELETE the "install" directory from your server!**
 - Now it's time to setup your help desk!
 Open the <strong>staff</strong> panel in your browser, for example:<br />
 http://www.site.com/support/?v=staff<br />